St. Andrews International School, Sukhumvit 107 welcomes students for whom English is not their first language.

 An Individual Education Plan is known as an IEP, is a personalised plan and record of action undertaken to ensure that students with additional needs to those of their peers are fully included in the life of our learning community and have equal opportunity to fulfil their potential.

 An IEP is written by the classroom teacher with the support from the Special Educational Needs Coordinator (SENCO) and Learning support assistants (LSA) who work with a particular child.
+It should:

 At St. Andrews we write IEPs only for those students placed on the SEN register with multiple additional needs and clearly identified as currently underachieving or having underachieved within the past 12 months.